Modeling and interpolation of the ambient magnetic field by Gaussian processes: Efficient GP modeling of the magnetic field

 Our interest lies in modeling the magnetic field in compact subsets of $\R^3$, allowing us to restrict our interest to domains $\Omega$ comprising three-dimensional cuboids (rectangular boxes) such that $\vect{x} \in [-L_1, L_1] \times [-L_2, L_2] \times [-L_3, L_3] \subset \R^3$ (recall that a stationary covariance function is translation invariant).
 In this domain, we can solve the eigendecomposition of the Laplace operator subject to Dirichlet boundary conditions

 The choice of the domain and boundary conditions is arbitrary, but for regression problems with a stationary covariance function the model reverts back to the prior outside the region of observed data, so the Dirichlet boundary condition does not restrict the modeling if $\Omega$ is chosen suitably.

-This particular choice of domain and boundary conditions yield the following analytic expression for the basis functions:
+This particular choice of domain and boundary conditions yields the following analytic expression for the basis functions and the corresponding eigenvalues: